dj1ch/minigotchi/INSTALL.md

 - You can click on the *Serial Monitor* button on the top bar to see the serial monitor output.
 Make sure the baud rate is `115200`.

-- After everything starts up successfully, you can connect to the wifi network `minigotchi` using the password `dj1ch-minigotchi` with the webui being at http://192.168.4.1
 - Happy hacking!

 ###